ginabethrussell/apax_weather_frontend/README.md

 ### Automated Testing

-Next steps are to add End-to-End testing for user interactions on the frontend app using Cypress and backend unit and integration testing for controllers and services with Spring for method and code coverage.
+Next steps would be to add automated testing for the front and backend applications.
+Frontend testing would include end-to-end testing for user interactions using Cypress and unit/integration testing with RTL and Jest.
+Backend unit and integration testing for controllers and services would be added with Spring.

 ## Project Deployment
 The front end application is deployed with Netlify and the backend application is hosted on Heroku.